 For information about financial aid related to this program, visit the Financial Aid website.
-Disclosure information on the U.S. Department of Education Gainful Employment Program is available here.
+For disclosure information about this U.S. Department of Education Gainful Employment program is available here.

 ASU payment plan

 If tuition is not paid by the applicable tuition due date, or financial aid is not awarded and accepted by the due date, you will be automatically enrolled in the ASU payment plan and charged a nonrefundable enrollment fee.